ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

 We cannot simply :code:`import ivy.frontends.torch` in place of :code:`import torch` as we did in the previous examples.
 This is because the Ivy frontend only supports the functional API for each framework, whereas the code above makes use of higher level classes through the use of the :mod:`torch.nn` namespace.

-In general, the way we convert code is by first compiling the code into its constituent functions in the core API using Ivy’s tracer, and then we convert this executable graph into the new framework.
+In general, the way we convert code is by first decomposing the code into its constituent functions in the core API using Ivy’s tracer, and then we convert this executable graph into the new framework.
 For the example above, this would look like:

 .. code-block:: python